In surgical services:

 In orthopedics related to the Comprehensive Care Joint Replacement (CJR) program:

 Healthcare costs continue to increase at a disproportionate rate relative to gross domestic product, and Americans are becoming increasingly aware that they aren’t getting their money’s worth.
 Lack of understanding about how much it costs to provide patient care, and lack of knowledge about how those costs compare to the outcomes achieved, lead to the cost increases.
 To build sustainability, healthcare organizations must identify and address waste in healthcare and reduce the total cost of care.

 Through its analytics platform and best-of-breed, ABC models, UPMC is improving quality and safety, reducing costs, and increasing value across service lines.
-For example: